sera-11/request-to-meme/README.md

 This repository is an index of memes.
 The meme can be about anything, but it **must be workplace appropriate**.
 Make sure to add a link to your GitHub profile under 'submitted by' and a image source under 'source'.

 ## How to Contribute
-Clone this repository (or open in codespace), create a branch with your initials and brief description, add your meme, commit, push branch, create a pull request into main branch.
+Clone this repository (or open in codespace).
+Create an issue with a meme description you plan to add.
+Create a branch with the issue number, your initials and a brief description (something like this "1-ih-add-cat-meme").
+Add your meme, commit, push branch, and create a pull request into main branch.
 Pull requests must have at least 2 approvals before being merged.
+Link the pull request using [closing keywords](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) to associate the pull request with your issue.
 Do not commit directly to main!

 ## Memes